 (3) The subject matter of any direction given under subsection (1) is to be included in the annual report submitted by the accountable authority of the Department under Part 5 of the Financial Management Act 2006 unless publication of the subject matter would adversely affect the effectiveness of a security procedure or an arrangement for the safety of an individual.

 [Section 28 amended by No. 5 of 2005 s.
-37; No. 77 of 2006 s.
-17.]
+37; No. 77 of 2006 Sch.
+1 cl.
+38.]

-29. Minister to be informed of certain events
+29. CEO to inform Minister of certain events

 The CEO must notify the Minister as soon as practicable of —